How to Make Grog

-The issue was partially solved by dramatically upping the hops – a natural preservative – to stop spoilage and invented India Pale Ale in the process.
+The issue was partially solved by dramatically upping the hops – a natural preservative – which stopped spoilage and created India Pale Ale in the process.
 It still took up too much room on long journeys to the far corners of the empire.

-Alcoholically speaking, rum takes up a lot less room that beer and doesn’t spoil nearly as easily.
+Alcoholically speaking, rum takes up a lot less room than beer and doesn’t spoil nearly as easily.
+Or at all.
 Hence the British navy’s fabled Rum Ration.
 Old naval lore is drowning in the stuff – Churchill never made the “Rum, sodomy and the lash” quip, but someone did.
 The Admirality didn’t officially abolish the sailor’s daily rum ration until 1971.

 You see a lot of “Navy” and “Admiralty” strength rum out there now that everything has gone all craft and authentic.
 Most of it is fantastically designed bottles that tastes like rum-flavored moonshine with the alcohol content to match.
 Why, you might well ask, did the Admiralty of the world’s most powerful navy want to get all their sailor’s lit up on a daily basis?
 The short answer is that they didn’t.
 Those jack tars weren’t staggering around like Keith Richards with tankards full of 80 proof rum, they were drinking grog.

 Like a lot of cocktails invented by the British Military/ Industrial complex, grog was essentially just spiked medicine.
 The official Royal Navy recipe was simple: half a barrel of water, half a barrel of rum, and a quart of lime juice.
 The rum “sterilized” the water, provided a mild pain-killer and antibiotic, and helped the average jack-tar to NOT think about his grim lot in life.
 The quart of lime juice provided much needed Vitamin C that acted as a hedge against scurvy.
 Thus, extending the sailor’s living misery.